OCR-D/ocrd-website/site/en/workflows.md

 In this processing step, a document image is taken as input and the page is cropped to the content area only (i.e. without noise at the margins or facing pages) by marking the coordinates of the page frame.
+We strongly recommend to execute this step if your images are not cropped already (i.e. only show the page of a book without a ruler, footer, color scale etc.).
+Otherwise you might run into severe segmentation problems.

 <table class="before-after">